gekkoe/sorted/README.md

 * This project will be using lein.
 * I'll be coding the project in Emacs with Spacemacs, but it should open and build fine in any other properly configured Clojure development environment.
+* To create a self-contained executable for the releases I'm using a script that can be concatinated with a jar file and runs it, passing in any commands given.
+The file name of the executable is _sorted.run_ and it can be rebuilt using the shell command _build-executable.sh_ in the project's root.

 ### Coding Standards
 I will be using some fairly standard Clojure conventions such as the ones